 It’s US Open season!
 This means many competitors are hard at work preparing their choreography, and are turning their attention (if they haven’t already) to planning their costumes.
 There are dozens of factors to consider when choosing/creating a costume, it’s easy to miss some.
 But the reality is that little details make a BIG difference.
 Some

-Last week I released Tough Love: Read at your own Risk (Part 1).
+If you haven’t yet seen Part 1, Tough Love: Read at your own Risk (Part 1).
 You really should read that first, in order to put this article in perspective, and catch the points that are made about aspects of WCS outside of competition.
 This article is aimed specifically at Competitors.
-Whenever I start coaching a new student, I assess their sensitivity
+Whenever I start coaching a new student, I

 As an educator, I spend most of my time trying to make learning enticing: convincing kids to want to learn more.
 They want to freeplay, but there are so many life skills that they need to learn that are mundane or challenging.
 As a dance teacher, most of the time I get to teach people who